 POLICY ON ACADEMIC REPRIEVE

-4.01 Undergraduate students who are currently enrolled and who meet the following criteria are eligible to petition for academic reprieve:
+4.01 Undergraduate students who are currently enrolled or are former students and who meet the following criteria are eligible to petition for academic reprieve, consistent with OSRHE policy:

 A. At least three years must have elapsed between the period in which the grades being requested reprieved were earned and the reprieve request.

-B. Prior to requesting the academic reprieve and subsequent to the semester(s) to be reprieved, the student must have earned at least 12 credit hours at OSU and a GPA of 2.0 or higher with no grade lower than a "C" in all regularly graded course work excluding activity or performances courses.
-Additional course work may have been completed at any accredited higher education institution.
+B. Prior to requesting the academic reprieve and subsequent to the semester(s) to be reprieved, the student must have earned at least 12 credit hours and a GPA of 2.0 or higher with no grade lower than a "C" in all regularly graded (A, B, C, D, F) course work, including OSU and transfer work and excluding activity or performances courses.

 C. If the student has a "D" or "F" during any course work following the semester(s) requested reprieved and has repeated the course(s) with a "C" or above, the student is eligible to petition for academic reprieve, provided he/she meets the other policy requirements.